HewlettPackard/POSH-HPEOneView-docs/docs/cmdlets/v5.00/appliance/set-hpovremotesupport.md

 Register with Hewlett Packard Enterprise to allow automatic case creation for hardware failures on servers and enclosures and to enable Proactive Care.
 Once enabled, all eligible devices added in the future will be automatically enabled for remote support.
 Eligible devices are Gen8 and newer blades and enclosures.
 {% hint style="info" %}
-Servers must be at iLO 2.
+Servers must be at iLO 2.1 firmware level or above to be enabled for remote support
 {% endhint %}

-1 firmware level or above to be enabled for remote support Hewlett Packard Enterprise will contact you to ship a replacement part or send an engineer for devices that are under warranty or support contract.
+Hewlett Packard Enterprise will contact you to ship a replacement part or send an engineer for devices that are under warranty or support contract.
 Remote support enables Proactive Care services including Proactive Scan reports and Firmware/Software Analysis reports with recommendations that are based on collected configuration data.
 Remote support is secure.
-No business data is collected, only `device-specific` configuration and fault data.
+No business data is collected, only device-specific configuration and fault data.
 All communications are outbound only and use industry standard TLS encryption ensuring confidentiality and integrity of the information.
  Once the appliance is configured, it cannot be unauthorized or disabled.

 ## Examples